pika-backup/pika-backup/README.md

     </p>
     <p><b>Limitations</b></p>
     <p>
-      Pika Backup currently does not support scheduled backups.
-Excluding files from a backup via regular expressions and alike is not supported yet.
+      Currently, scheduled backups support are not supported.
+Excluding files from a backup via regular expressions and alike is not implemented yet.
 Remote backup locations must support SSH and need to have a borg-backup binary installed.
     </p>

 ![Pika Pile Setup](/uploads/596347a2e99be37c3f8a035b75cea8ea/pika-pile-1.png)